-Overview of GTK+ and its Libraries
+Overview of GTK and its Libraries

-- Cairo, a library for 2D graphics with support for multiple output devices (including the X Window System, Win32) while producing a consistent output on all media while taking advantage of display hardware acceleration when available.
+Cairo is a library for 2D graphics with support for multiple output devices (including the X Window System, Win32) while producing a consistent output on all media while taking advantage of display hardware acceleration when available.

-- ATK, a library for a set of interfaces providing accessibility.
+ATK is a library for a set of interfaces providing accessibility.
 By supporting the ATK interfaces, an application or toolkit can be used with tools such as screen readers, magnifiers, and alternative input devices.